Employment

 Trade unions are less influential in practice, compared with some Western countries.

 Czech Republic Employees enjoy a wide statutory protection as the weaker side.
-There is no concept of "employment at will", only the first three months of an employment law relationship can be agreed as a probationary period, during which the relationship can be terminated by either party with immediate effect without giving reasons.
+There is no concept of "employment at will", only the first three months of an employment law relationship can be agreed as a probationary period (six in case of managerial / leading employees), during which the relationship can be terminated by either party with immediate effect without giving reasons.
 Any other dismissal by the employer must be justified by a real and serious cause; the reasons are stipulated in the Czech Labour Code.

 England & Wales Stricter and more employee friendly than the US, lighter than mainland Europe.